RustAudio/rodio/CONTRIBUTING.md

 ## Testing

-- Write unit tests for each new function
+- Write unit tests for each new function (if applicable)
 - Add integration tests for end-to-end scenarios
 - Run tests: `cargo test`